grantjenks/python-runstats/README.rst

 The ExponentialStatistics implementation is based on:

-* Finch, 2009, Incremental Calculation of Weighted Mean and Variance
+* `Finch, 2009, Incremental Calculation of Weighted Mean and Variance`_

+.. _`Finch, 2009, Incremental Calculation of Weighted Mean and Variance`: https://fanf2.user.srcf.net/hermes/doc/antiforgery/stats.pdf

 The pure-Python and Cython-optimized versions of `RunStats`_ are each directly available if preferred.